-There have not been any subsequent events after balance sheet date affecting the operating results of financial position of the Consolidated Group.
+Other than stated above there have not been any subsequent events after balance sheet date affecting the operating results of financial position of the Consolidated Group.

 21. AUDITORS' REMUNERATION

 The following total remuneration was received, or is due and receivable, by auditors of the Company in respect of: